 We purchase our pigments from small quarries all over the world (U.S., France and Italy) - depending on where that color pigment is prevalent in the ground.
 We manufacture our paints in Ashland, Oregon.

 Earth pigments have been used by most indigenous cultures to paint their faces and bodies for thousands of years.
 Native Americans mixed earth pigments with bear fat or other binders.
 Our Natural Face Paint kits are made with a cosmetic-grade pigments and organic ingredients.
-However, the Children's paints contain gum arabic and corns starch and they may be drying or irritating to the skin.
-Some customers still use the children's paints on skin though.
-Use at your own discretion.
+However, the Children's paints contain gum arabic and cornstarch and they may be drying or irritating to the skin.
+Some customers still use the children's paints on skin though, so please use at your own discretion.

 Yes, there are several options.
 You can paint murals or decorative art on your walls with both the Natural Earth Paint (water-based) and the Earth Oil paint (pigment mixed with walnut oil).
 You can also mix the Earth pigments with wheat paste as the binder.
 You can see our recipe here.